PacificBiosciences/pb-assembly/README.md

 FALCON-Unzip is a true diploid assembler.
 It takes the contigs from FALCON and phases the reads based on heterozygous SNPs identified in the initial assembly.
 It then produces a set of partially-phased primary contigs and fully-phased haplotigs which represent divergent haplotypes.

-## Detailed Description of Assembly
+## Hierarchical Genome Assembly Process (aka non-hybrid PacBio assembly)
 The hierarchical genome assembly process proceeds in two rounds.
-The first round of assembly involves the selection of seed reads or the longest reads in the dataset (user-defined length_cutoff).
+The first round involves the selection of seed reads or the longest reads in the dataset (user-defined `length_cutoff`).
 All shorter reads are aligned to the seed reads, in order to generate consensus sequences with high accuracy.
-We refer to these as pre-assembled reads but they can also be thought of as “error corrected” reads.
+We refer to these as pre-assembled reads and they can also be thought of as “error corrected” reads.
+Preassembled reads tend to have accuracy > 99%.
-During the pre-assembly process, seed reads may be split or trimmed at regions of low read coverage (user-defined min_cov for falcon_sense_option).
-The performance of the pre-assembly process is captured in the pre-assembly stats file.

 In the next round of HGAP, the preads are aligned to each other and assembled into genomic contigs.

+Assembly is typically followed by a round of polishing where all raw PacBio subreads are aligned to the draft contigs and genomic consensus is performed.
+Polishing greatly increases base quality of the assembly.

 <h1 align="center"><img width="600px" src="img/HGAP.png" alt="HGAP" /></h1>